A still-unexplained condition caused the deformities that transformed Joseph Merrick into Victorian England's famous Elephant Man.

 Stranded in a strange place, Joseph Merrick didn’t know what to do.
 Eventually, he boarded a ship for Harwich in Essex.
 He then caught a train for London — a broke man with a broken body.

-One of the only possibly identifying possessions Merrick had was Dr. Treves card.
-The police called him up, and Treves immediately picked him up, took him to the hospital, and made sure that he was washed and fed.
+One of the only possibly identifying possessions Merrick had was Dr. Treves’ card.
+The police called him up, and Treves immediately picked Merrick up, took him to the hospital, and made sure that he was washed and fed.

 In the hospital basement, two adjacent rooms were specially adapted for him.
-There was access to the courtyard, and no mirrors to remind him of his appearance.
+There was access to the courtyard and no mirrors to remind him of his appearance.
 Over his last four years spent in the hospital’s care, he enjoyed his life more than he ever had before.

 Thus far, Merrick never met a woman who didn’t cower at the sight of him.
 Treves knew the one and the only female in his life was his mother.

 So, the doctor arranged a meeting for him with a young, attractive woman named Leila Maturin.
 Treves outlined the situation and briefed her on Merrick’s deformities.
 The meeting made Merrick instantly emotional.
-It was the first time that a woman had smiled at his or shook his hand.
+It was the first time that a woman had smiled at him or shook his hand.